What is a SEP?

 Special Establishment Deadline

-SEP IRA’s are one of the few retirement plans that can be established after December 31st, which make them a powerful tax tool.
-For example, it’s March, you are meeting with your Tax Accountant and they deliver the bad news that you have a big tax bill that is due.
-You can set up the SEP IRA any time up to your tax filing date PLUS extension, fund it, and capture the tax deduction.
+SEP are one of the few retirement plans that can be established after December 31st which make them a powerful tax tool.
+For example, it’s March, you are meeting with your accountant and they deliver the bad news that you have a big tax bill that is due.
+You can setup the SEP IRA any time to your tax filing date PLUS extension, fund it, and capture the tax deduction.

 Easy to Setup & Low Plan Fees

-The other advantage of SEP IRA’s is they are easy to set up and you do not have a third-party administrator to run the plan, so the costs are a lot lower than a traditional 401(k) plan.
-These plans can typically be set up with 24 hours.
+The other advantage of SEP IRA’s is they are easy to setup and you do not have a third-party administrator to run the plan, so the costs are a lot lower than a traditional 401(k) plans.
+These plans can typically be setup with 24 hours.

 SEP IRA contributions are expressed as a percentage of compensation.
 The maximum contribution is either 20% of the owners “net earned income” or 25% of the owners W2 wages.
 It all depends on how your business is incorporated.
 You have the option to contribution any amount less than the maximum contribution.

 100% Employer Funded

 SEP IRA plans are 100% employer funded meaning there is no employee deferral piece.
-This makes them expensive plans to sponsor for a company that has eligible employees because the employer contribution is uniform for all employees.
+Which makes them expense plans to sponsor for a company that eligible employees because the employer contribution is uniform for all employees.
 Meaning if the owner contributes 20% of their compensation to the plan for themselves they must also make a contribution equal to 20% of compensation for each eligible employee.
-Typically, once employees begin becoming eligible for the plan, a company will terminate the SEP IRA and replace it with either a Simple IRA or 401(k) plan.
+Typically, once employees begin becoming eligible for the plan, a company will terminate the SEP IRA and replace it with either a Simple IRA or 401(k) plans.